Fashion Design with Marketing and Production BA(Hons) 2014-15

 Year 3 full-time/Year 4 sandwich

-You will build upon and test research developed in THD1340 Research and Development.
+You will build upon and test research developed in THD1355 Research and Development for Fashion Design.
 You will channel your creative and intellectual skills, either as an individual, or as part of a collaboration or interdisciplinary team, to create innovative original or highly professional proposition(s) appropriate to your discipline through, for example, sketchbooks, design sheets, design outputs.
 You will realise the potential of your major project in a form appropriate to your intentions.
 Your design artefacts will act as a group of coherent summative statements.
 (100% design project)

 You can opt to take advantage of a placement year in Year 3 in either an industrial establishment in the UK or abroad.
 This experience can offer valuable insight and experience in the fashion industry, providing you with future employment opportunities.
 Previous students have undertaken placements at Vivienne Westwood; Marks and Spencer; Next; Gucci; Matthew Williamson and Anna Sui in New York.